Thank you for reading our post, please rate this article at the end.

 Store Propane Tanks in a Well-Ventilated Space

 With propane, it’s always a good idea to assume that the tanks will leak over time, so they shouldn’t be stored inside a building.
-Of course, the 1 lb. canisters are allowed inside the building since they can’t leak enough to become explosive.
+Of course, the one-pound canisters are allowed inside the building since they can’t leak enough to become explosive.
 The chances are small, but I would not store and forget them.

 Basements, in particular, are a hard no-no. Propane is denser than air, so it sinks to the lowest point, forming a puddle.
 It gets concentrated, and if your propane tank happens to leak, it can build up to dangerous levels and explode.